hmrc/help-to-save-frontend/README.md

 ```

 ## Testing
 Selenium system tests are distinguished from unit tests by having `SeleniumSystemTest` in the relevant runner name.
+Note
+that you will need to download Selenium drivers from http://docs.seleniumhq.org/download/.
+Mac users will have to rename
+the downloaded 'chromedriver' file to 'chromedriver_mac'.

 The unit tests can be run by running
 ```